 How is the programme delivered?

-We have a robust referral process where our centres and coaches collaborate with you and your school to ensure the programme suits you, considering safeguarding, risk assessments, and expected outcomes.
+We have a robust referral process where our centres and coaches collaborate with you and your school to make sure the programme suits you, considering safeguarding, risk assessments and expected outcomes.
 The programme can be offered over a set period, as part of a broader support package, or as an open-ended referral reviewed regularly by the school and the centre.

 Who delivers the programme?